Atomic bombings of Hiroshima and Nagasaki: Debate over bombings

-The role of the bombings in Japan's surrender, and the ethical, legal, and military controversies surrounding the United States' justification for them have been the subject of scholarly and popular debate.
+The role of the atomic bombings in Japan's surrender, and the ethical, legal, and military controversies surrounding the United States' justification for them have been the subject of scholarly and popular debate.
 On one hand, it has been argued that the bombings caused the Japanese surrender, thereby preventing casualties that an invasion of Japan would have involved.
-Stimson talked of saving one million casualties.
+By 1947, this was Stimson's justification spoken on behalf of "all of those who had a share in [both bombings]", (Note: In the article published in Harper's Magazine, Stimson acknowledged their evolution from a more open-ended 1945 wartime assessment: "We had developed a weapon of such a revolutionary character that its use against the enemy might well be expected to produce exactly the kind of shock on the Japanese ruling oligarchy which we desired, strengthening the position of those who wished peace, and weakening that of the military party.") with an estimated figure of one million casualties saved.
 The naval blockade might have starved the Japanese into submission without an invasion, but this would also have resulted in many more Japanese deaths.

 However, critics of the bombings have asserted that atomic weapons are fundamentally immoral, that the bombings were war crimes, and that they constituted state terrorism.
 The Japanese may have surrendered without the bombings, but only an unconditional surrender would satisfy the Allies.
 Others, such as historian Tsuyoshi Hasegawa, argued that the entry of the Soviet Union into the war against Japan "played a much greater role than the atomic bombs in inducing Japan to surrender because it dashed any hope that Japan could terminate the war through Moscow's mediation".
 A view among critics of the bombings, popularized by American historian Gar Alperovitz in 1965, is that the United States used nuclear weapons to intimidate the Soviet Union in the early stages of the Cold War.
-James Orr wrote that this idea became the accepted position in Japan and that it may have played some part in the decision-making of the US government.
+James Orr wrote that this idea became the accepted position in Japan and that it may have played some part in the decision-making of the U.S. government.